5 min read

 CONSUMER TIP: When you have root canal pain you may be motivated to get something done right away, but your desperation will likely lead you to make the wrong choices.
 As horrible as your root canal pain may be, doing a root canal ASAP may not be the right choice.
 Do not choose the most available dentist, choose a dentist in your area with the best reputation for root canals and then check their availability.

 Root canal procedure involves working deep within the roots as such X-rays are often helpful in ensuring that the cleaning and filling of the roots is optimal.
 Some dentists get creative in their billing and bill for X-rays in addition to the root canal price.

-CONSUMER TIP: If you get billed for X-rays taken during root canal procedure, question it and insist on it being included in the root canal price.
+CONSUMER TIP: If you get billed for X-rays taken during a root canal procedure, question it and insist on it being included in the root canal price.

-What is root canal?
-Root canal is a filling in the root(s) of a tooth.
+What is a root canal?
+A root canal is a filling in the root(s) of a tooth.
 It involves cleaning and filling the canal(s) within the root(s) of a tooth.
 A canal is a channel within the tooth that contains nerves and blood vessels.
 The objective of a root canal is to kill and remove the bacteria within the canals, as a side effect the nerves and blood vessels are removed from the tooth.